joebertj/katacoda-scenarios/centreon/step1.md

 `systemctl reload apache2`{{execute}}

+### Create the Centreon Plugins and Broker Log directorie

+`mkdir -p /usr/lib/centreon/plugins`{{execute}}

+`mkdir /var/log/centreon-broker`{{execute}}

 Access the Centreon web interface:

 http://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/centreon

+For File or Directory 'not found' errors, use /usr/lib as a prefix for directories as what was configured in cmake.
 Just click Next until you finish.